Splunk Cloud Platform Service Details

 Note the following operational information regarding Splunk-initiated maintenance windows:

-• Splunk will take no more than two maintenance windows for Service Updates and/or Routine Maintenance changes per calendar month.
+- Splunk will take no more than two maintenance windows for Service Update Maintenance per calendar month.

-• If your Service Update or Routine Maintenance window extends, Splunk will notify you of the extension.
+- If your Service Update or Security and Platform Maintenance window extends, Splunk will notify you of the extension.

-• Change Freeze requests cannot be made for emergency maintenance or routine maintenance, and Splunk may override any previously approved Change Freeze requests to perform such maintenance.
+- Change Freeze requests cannot be made for Emergency Maintenance or Security and Platform Maintenance, and Splunk may override any previously approved Change Freeze requests to perform such maintenance.

-• Change Freeze requests will only be considered for customer Splunk Cloud Platform environments on a version released within the last 12 months.
+- Change Freeze requests will only be considered for customer Splunk Cloud Platform and Premium Apps environments on a version made generally available within the last 12 months.

 In addition, we will enhance Splunk Cloud Platform on your behalf, such as increasing the amount of your daily ingestion, adding storage, enabling Premium App subscriptions and Encryption at Rest to Splunk-hosted environments (if applicable).